 Back in 2014 it seemed like a quirky twist of fate when two breweries opened on the same street in a supposedly sleepy suburb.
 When a third brewery joined the original duo on Murray Street, folks began to take notice.
-Now with four unique operations on “Brewers Row,” beer lovers agree that Port Moody is anything but sleepy—it’s a destination.
+Now with five unique operations on Brewers Row and another nearby, beer lovers agree that Port Moody is anything but sleepy—it’s a destination.

-As the westernmost brewery on the beer relay known as Brewers’ Row, Moody Ales represents either the starting block or the finish line.
+As the westernmost brewery on the beer relay known as Brewers Row, Moody Ales represents either the starting block or the finish line.

-The most recent addition to Brewers Row has a welcoming tasting room with food trucks often parked out front.
+Parkside has a welcoming tasting room with food trucks often parked out front.

 This is the place that started the brewery craze in Port Moody.
 Who's a good doggie?